purtuga/SPWidgets/documentation/SPWidgets.pickSPUser.md

         var selected = $("input[name='user']").pickSPUser("method", "getSelected");

         alert("There are " + selected.length + " people selected!");

 Events
 ------

-The following Events are triggered by this widget:
+The following Events are triggered by this widget

--   **spwidget:peoplePickerCreate**<br />
+-   **spwidget:peoplePickerCreate** <br/>
     (Since v2.1) Event is triggered after widget is initiated on an element.
 Event is given two input parameters:

-    -  jQuery Event Object
+    1.  jQuery Event Object
-    -  Original Input field as jQuery object
+    2. Original Input field as jQuery object

     Example: